 - In a large serving bowl, combine the cooked soba noodles, shredded cabbage and sprouts, grated carrots, and chopped green onions.
 Pour dressing over the vegetables and toss to coat (you may or may not need all of the dressing).
 For best flavor, let the slaw marinate for 20 minutes before serving.

-- This makes a whole lot of slaw!
-Feel free to halve the recipe by buying about 6 cups prepared slaw mix and roughly halving the dressing ingredients.
+Halve it: This makes a whole lot of slaw!
+Feel free to halve the recipe by buying about 4 cups prepared slaw mix and roughly halving the dressing ingredients.

 P.s.
 More peanutty/noodley/cabbagey recipes you might like: spicy Thai peanut sauce over roasted sweet potatoes and rice, peanut soba noodle bowl, honey mustard Brussels sprout slaw, West African peanut soup and soba noodle & raw veggie salad.